 If you and your spouse can't determine how to divide property and debts during your divorce, a judge will divide them for you under your state's laws.
 Historically, there's been a distinction between states that use the "equitable distribution" rule and states that follow the community property principle.
 But that distinction is not as clear as it once was.

-Equitable distribution.
-In the 39 remaining states assets and earnings accumulated during marriage are divided equitably (fairly), but not necessarily equally.
+In most U.S. states, judges must divide a couple's assets and earnings accumulated during marriage equitably (fairly)—but not necessarily equally—when they divorce.
 In some of those states, the judge may order one party to use separate property to make the settlement fair to both spouses.

 What sometimes makes this confusing is that division of property does not necessarily mean a physical division.
 A court may award each spouse a percentage of the total value of the property.
-In that event, each spouse will get personal property, assets, and debts whose worth adds up to his or her percentage.
-(It is illegal for either spouse to hide assets in order to shield them from property division.)
+In that event, each spouse will get personal property, assets, and debts whose worth adds up to an assigned percentage.

 There are nine community property states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
 In these states, all of a married couple's property is classified as either community or separate property.
 Community property belongs to both spouses jointly (often referred to as the "community estate"), regardless of the title on the property.
 Separate property belongs to one of them individually.

 Generally, community property is all of the income and other assets that either or both of the spouses acquire during the marriage.
 Separate property refers to any property one spouse acquired before the marriage or after either separation or divorce (depending on the state).
 Separate property also includes any gifts or inheritances that either spouse receives at any time.
 There are exceptions to these general rules, which are spelled out in each state's property laws.